ImVictorM/Smith-API/README.md

 3. Rename the file `.env.example` to `.env`

-4. Create (or recreate) and populate the database
+4. (Optional) Create/recreate and populate the database

 ```
 npm run db:create
 ```